 - Maternal nutrition

 - Weight management and obesity

 Why should I see a registered dietitian?

 You should meet one-on-one with an expert to learn how nutrition can incorporated into your diet.
 A registered dietitian can answer questions about proper nutrition, help improve your food choices, and set up a nutrition program.
 A registered dietitian also can provide guidance on specialized nutrition and diets based on specific health concerns.

-What credentials do a registered dietitian hold?
+What credentials does a registered dietitian hold?

 A registered dietitian is a professional who has at least a four-year college degree with additional training, such as an internship, and has passed a national registration exam.
 Licensed nutritionists (LNs) are certified by the State of South Dakota, showing they are qualified to give quality advice.
-All dietitians at Rapid City Regional Hospital are RDs and LNs.
+All dietitians at Regional Health Rapid City Hospital are RDs and LNs.

 What can I expect from a nutrition consultation?

 At the first visit the dietitian learns about your health and nutrition concerns, and you learn about science-based nutrition that could improve the way you eat.
 You will talk about your lifestyle and goals at each visit.
 Our dietitians are trained to create a program that fits into your life.
 They believe that people can make changes in small, steady steps to reach their final goals.

 The first visit usually takes one hour.
 The number and length of future visits will be decided at this time.
 Some people are happy with what they have learned in one visit.
 However, most people need at least one or two extra visits to review how well they are doing with their nutrition program and goals.
 We are here to encourage and guide you in making changes and reaching your goals.